 This isn’t an exhaustive list of conditions that can cause motor problems with your cerebellum.
-If you have dysmetria as a symptom, you should see your doctor to diagnose the underlying condition.
+If you have dysmetria as a symptom, you should see your doctor and have them diagnose the underlying condition.

 There are several ways a doctor can test for dysmetria:

-- Genetic tests: Your doctor may run genetic tests if there’s a possibility that something in your family health history may point to the condition responsible for dysmetria.
+- Genetic tests.
+Your doctor may run genetic tests if there’s a possibility that something in your family health history may point to the condition responsible for your dysmetria.

 Dysmetria itself can’t be cured.
-Your doctor may be able to control the symptom by treating the condition causing it, or you may have to make changes to live with it.
+Your doctor may be able to control the symptom by treating the condition causing it or discuss adjustments to living with the symptom.

-Your doctor may recommend physical or occupational therapy to help you function with dysmetria.
-You may also need to use assistive devices to function in your daily life.
-An example is using a weighted utensil to help you eat.
+Your doctor may recommend occupational or physical therapy to help you manage your dysmetria.
+You may also need to use assistive devices in your daily life.
+One example is a weighted utensil that helps you eat.

-You should also discuss the mental implications of dysmetria with your doctor to determine if you could use professional help coping with the symptom and learning how to adjust to any cognitive impairments that may occur alongside dysmetria.
+You should also discuss the mental health implications of dysmetria with your doctor.
+They’ll help you determine if you could use professional help coping with dysmetria and learning how to adjust to any cognitive impairments that may occur alongside dysmetria.
 These impairments may include problems related to your mood or mental processing abilities.

-Your doctor may be able to treat the dysmetria by treating the condition causing it, or you may need to adjust to life with the symptom.
+Your doctor may be able to treat the dysmetria by treating the condition causing it or discuss adjustments for living with the symptom.